canada-flag-jombone

 There are two main types of labels:

-It is an employer’s responsibility to ensure that all hazardous products in the workplace are properly labeled.
+Supplier label: An employer must ensure that all hazardous products in the workplace are properly labeled.
 All products must have supplier labels in English and French.
+Supplier labels must include the following information: product identifier, signal words, pictograms, hazard statement, and precautionary statements.

-Workplace labels are required when, the hazardous product is produced in the workplace or decanted from labeled container into another one and might not be used immediately or left unattended.
+Workplace label: Workplace labels are required when a hazardous product is produced in the workplace or decanted from a labeled container into another and might not be used immediately or left unattended.
 A workplace label is also required when the original supplier label is removed or damaged.
+Workplace labels must include the following three points: product identifier, safe handling instructions, and reference to SDS.
+Hazard pictograms are optional to include.

 WHMIS 2015 Safety Data Sheets

-Safety data sheets provide detailed information about the hazardous product.
-It teaches you how to protect yourself and how to safely handle the product.
+“Safety data sheet and sheets provide detailed information about the hazardous product.
+It teaches you how to protect yourself and how to handle the product safely.
 It must be available to workers in paper or electronic format.
 You have the right to know about the chemical you work with.

 WHMIS 2015 training requirements